Compare low interest loans in Canada

 The following types of lenders offer low interest loans for good to excellent credit:

 • Banks.
-Banks have strict eligibility requirements for personal loans, but they offer competitive interest rates.
+Banks have strict eligibility requirements for personal loans, but they offer some of the lowest rates on the market.

 • Credit unions.
 Credit unions offer low rates that are equal to or better than banks.
 However, you’ll need to apply for a membership with the credit union.